Chili Cornbread Casserole

 This chili cornbread casserole features the classic combination of a hearty chili topped with a Jiffy cornbread mix.

-As a bonus, this family casserole recipe is easy and one of our favorite super cheap meals to make.
+As a bonus, this main dish casserole recipe is easy and one of our favorite super cheap meals to make.
 Read on and I’ll you how to make it in just over an hour.
 All for about $1.50 per serving!

 If you are wondering what to do with leftover Chili, this easy cornbread casserole is your answer!